whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Ipsy-Subscription-December-2015-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Minus the hair treatment, I loved this month's items.
-With 3 full-sized products and a Tarte Cosmetics item too, I'm more than happy.
+With 3 full-sized products and a Tarte Cosmetics item, I'm more than happy.
 The total value came up to $63.99 which is pretty high and totally amazing for its $10 cost.
 That's what I love so much about <a href="https://www.ipsy.com/referralGift/r/uns8d?cid=s_gift&sid=copy" target="_blank">Ipsy</a>, their monthly cost is just the same as <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a>, but they tend to send more full-sized products and have a higher value, plus a makeup bag too!
 Can't recommend them enough!</p>

 <p>If you haven't joined yet, you can <a href="https://www.ipsy.com/referralGift/r/uns8d?cid=s_gift&sid=copy" target="_blank"><big>subscribe to Ipsy here</big></a> and start receiving their monthly bags filled with beauties!</p>
 <br>